What is pain?

 To help reach these goals, pain management programs may include:

 Medical management of chronic pain, including medicine management:

 Over-the-counter (OTC) medicines may include nonsteroidal anti-inflammatory drugs (NSAIDs), aspirin, or acetaminophen.

 Prescription antidepressants can help some people.
-This is because these medicines increase the supply of the naturally produced neurotransmitters, serotonin and norepinephrine.
-Serotonin has been found to be an important part of a pain-controlling pathway in the brain.
+These medicines increase the supply of the naturally produced neurotransmitters, serotonin and norepinephrine.
+Serotonin is an important part of a pain-controlling pathway in the brain.

-Heat and cold treatments to reduce the stiffness and pain, especially with joint disorders such as arthritis
+Heat and cold treatments to reduce the stiffness and pain, especially with joint problems such as arthritis

-Physical and occupational therapy interventions such as massage and whirlpool treatments
+Physical and occupational therapy such as massage and whirlpool treatments

 Exercise to reduce spasticity, joint contractures, joint inflammation, spinal alignment problems, or muscle weakening and shrinking to prevent further problems

-Local electrical stimulation involving application(s) of brief pulses of electricity to nerve endings undera the skin to provide pain relief
+Local electrical stimulation involving application(s) of brief pulses of electricity to nerve endings under the skin to provide pain relief